Language preservation: Modern technology

 The internet can be used to raise awareness about the issues of language extinction and language preservation.
 It can be used to translate, catalog, store, and provide information and access to languages.
 New technologies such as podcasts can be used to preserve the spoken versions of languages, and written documents can preserve information about the native literature and linguistics of languages.

 The international internet provider VeriSign estimates that 65–70% of all internet content is in English.

 Using written documents to preserve information about the native literature and linguistics is also not without potential problems.
 Just because a language is written down, this does not mean it will survive.
 Written information in book or manuscript form is subject to acid issues, binding problems, environmental monitoring problems, and security concerns.

 Technology can also be used to preserve the integrity of spoken versions of languages.
 Many of the same techniques used in recording oral history can be used to preserve spoken languages.
 Preservationists can use reel-to-reel audio tape recordings, along with video recordings, and new technologies like podcasts to record spoken accounts of languages.
 Technology is also vulnerable to new technology.
 Preservation efforts would fail if the technology to listen to or watch certain media such as audio tape recordings or video tapes is lost.

 Typeface design can offer a way of preservation with digital and print media.
 An example of this can be seen with the Cultural Centre of the Philippines.
 In honor of the CCP's 50th anniversary, they released a typeface called BayBayan, mixing Baybayin with the Tagalog word bayan, meaning community.
 This project was to push the interest and awareness of the script among the youth, encouraging it to become a form of communication versus how often it has been used as a decorative element (TDC, 2019).
-The design of the typeface matches phonetically with Babayin and the Latin alphabet in a san serif form, meaning the designers had to understand to some extent, both scripts in order to succeed with the design.
+The design of the typeface matches phonetically with Baybayin and the Latin alphabet in a san serif form, meaning the designers had to understand to some extent, both scripts in order to succeed with the design.
 It encompasses Filipino culture as a whole, creating a sort of bridge between pre-colonial and contemporary times, providing a gateway into learning about the language.

 Examples

-The Administration for Native Americans has published the "Reference Guide for Establishing Archives and Repositories", which explains why language repositories are vital to long-term language preservation efforts.
+The has published the "Reference Guide for Establishing Archives and Repositories", which explains why language repositories are vital to long-term language preservation efforts.
 The guide offers practical advice on what to preserve and why; it explains what a language repository is, how to build one, and the costs involved; and lists other resources for creating an archive and repository.

 The Kalapuya dictionary published by the Siletz tribe in Oregon was fundraised through an online platform, GoFundMe, and as of March 2022 they published 150 copies after raising $13,000.
 The Siletz tribe is able to speak Kalapuya at a preschool level, due to a lack of documentation of the language.